 An uncontested or agreed divorce may exist even if you anticipate having arguments or disputes.
 The key to having an uncontested divorce and thus saving thousands of dollars is to resolve your differences before the court signs the divorce decree.
-If the divorce decree presented to the court includes the signature of each spouse, the court will not need to have a trial to determine the terms of the divorce decree.
+If the divorce decree presented to the court includes the signature of each spouse, the court will not need to have a trial to determine/finalize the divorce terms.

 Most people don't realize that a divorce is a lawsuit.
 Therefore, if you decide not hire a lawyer, please make sure you have access to good uncontested divorce forms AS WELL AS step-by-step instructions on how to use them.

 What are the benefits of an uncontested divorce?

 If your divorce is uncontested, you can save thousands of dollars by doing it without a lawyer.
 Without lawyers making strategic demands, there is usually less ill will between the spouses, and thus they are able to resume their lives more quickly.

 In addition to saving money, you will also save yourself from a public battle concerning your private matters.
 Uncontested divorce forms are completed in private at your own pace and thus you and your spouse can end the marriage quietly and with dignity.

 In general, an uncontested divorce will be quicker, less complicated, and less expensive.

 Do the spouses have to be in 100% agreement before the divorce is filed?

 No!
 To use uncontested divorce forms, you don’t have to agree on each and every term in the beginning.
 In fact, it is common for spouses to disagree during the divorce process and often the terms of the divorce aren't finalized until just before the judge signs the divorce decree.
 Remember, there is a 60-day period after the divorce is filed for the spouses resolve their issues.